albertoRainieri/devops-challenge/CHALLENGE_REPORT.md

 ### Alternative Approach

-The same goal could be achieved by mounting the initialization script directly into MongoDB's `/docker-entrypoint-initdb.d` directory.
+The same goal could be achieved by mounting the original initialization script (`mongo-init.js`) directly into MongoDB's `/docker-entrypoint-initdb.d` directory.
 MongoDB automatically executes any scripts placed in this directory when the database is initialized for the first time.

 ## 3. Local Orchestration